raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
-+ Duplicate the code you used to make your character sprite respond to the message `red`.
-This time, change the message to `blue`.
++ Duplicate the code you used to make your character sprite respond to the message `red`{:class="blockevents"}.
+This time, change the message to `blue`{:class="blockevents"}.
 --- /task ---
-When the sprite responds to the message `blue`, which bit of code should stay the same, and which bit should change?
+When the sprite responds to the message `blue`{:class="blockevents"}, which bit of code should stay the same, and which bit should change?
 Remember that each colour has a corresponding number.

 --- task ---
-Change your code so that the character responds correctly to the `blue` message.
+Change your code so that the character responds correctly to the `blue`{:class="blockevents"} message.

 --- hints ---
 --- hint ---